Oahu’s Porsche enthusiasts are just how you’d imagine them to be; it’s one of the few places you’ll see a GT3RS driver step out in flip-flops.

 Today our attention is focused on his PTS British Racing Green 992 GT3 Touring.
 It’s a spec assembled through thought and consideration, with a conscious decision behind every detail.

-Despite liking Cognac, he felt it too rich and deep, Hawaii’s bright sunny beaches were better captured by the creamy warmth of Mojave.
+Despite liking Cognac, he felt it too rich and deep, Hawaii’s bright sunny beaches are better captured by the creamy warmth of Mojave.
 His cherry on top being the Singer-inspired red, yellow, and grey tartan seat inserts that match the GT3 tachometer.

-David comes from three generations of watchmakers.
 He worked with his father at Honolulutimeco from a young age, but got serious about the watch business after graduating university.

 At 20 years old he travelled as an exchange student to Japan from the University of Hawaii.
 He immediately fell in love and went searching for any way to return.
 Circa 2000, buying Hyperrev magazines and JDM parts to sell in the US helped fund his trips.
 It was also his first foray into arbitrage.